FAQ

 In the 1980s, Dr. T Colin Campbell introduced the term “plant-based diet” to define a vegetable-based diet that focused primarily on health rather than ethics.

-While our kefir does not contain any animal products, true vegans may object to the fact that kefir culture needs milk to survive.
+While our kefir does not contain animal products, true vegans may object to the fact that kefir culture needs milk to survive.
 This is why we have chosen to label our product plant-based rather than vegan.

 For more information on suggested probiotic recommendations, here's a great article: https://loricalabresemd.com/blog/can-you-overdo-probiotics/